Musgrove pitches hometown Padres past Mets 6-0 and into NLDS

 During batting practice, San Diego second baseman Jake Cronenworth wore an old-school Tony Gwynn No. 19 uniform T-shirt, a giveaway at Petco Park one day this season.

-“We all got ‘em," Cronenworth said.
-“Usually a lot of us wear ’em, but I think everybody's wearing hoodies today.”

-Cronenworth, however, figured this was a day to salute the late Padres Hall of Famer.
+Cronenworth figured this was a night to salute the late Padres Hall of Famer.

 TRAINER’S ROOM